 How do funeral plans work?

-2) You money is invested in a specialist insurance fund, which is then used to pay for the funeral whenever that turns out to be.
+2) Your money is invested in a specialist insurance fund, which is then used to pay for the funeral whenever that turns out to be.
 Both methods aim to safeguard your money until it’s needed, ensuring that it’s used to provide the funeral you have paid for.
 But that is NOT what Over 50s non-profit whole of life plans do – they have NO investment element at all as far as you are concerned.

 Plan providers can register with the Funeral Planning Authority (FPA) if they agree to meet its requirements.
 Registered providers will be subject to the FPAs arrangements for resolving disputes between its registered providers and their customers.
 However, there is no significant extra protection offered by the membership as far as the public is concerned.

 - Can you choose the undertaker?

 - What if your undertaker goes out of business?

 - What if the person the plan is intended for dies away from home or abroad?

 - Can the undertaker arrange a funeral of a different standard from the one you have chosen?